 Young children are eager learners – during their preschool years they learn more than any other time of life!
 Play is the natural way children learn at this age.
 Through play, they construct knowledge by trying out new ideas, exploring and discovering.
 Through play they learn about and make sense of their world.
 Through play friendships are formed.

 STARTING SCHOOL: At Mount Carmel we begin building our community even before our children enter the classroom, connecting family and school.
-The school year begins with a visit to each child’s home by the teaching team.
-During the home visits children welcome their new teachers into their own familiar, safe environment, building trusting relationships which help with their separation from parents or caregivers.
-A gradual start to the school year follows with our “phase-in” period.
-The pace of the “phase-in” period is tailored to the development and needs of each child, helping them confidently ease into their newfound independence in the classroom.
+A typical school year begins with a visit to each child’s home by the teaching team.
+During the home visits, children welcome their new teachers into their own familiar, safe environment, building trusting relationships that help with their separation from parents or caregivers.
+A gradual start to the school year follows with our “phase-in” period, which is tailored to the development and needs of each child, helping them confidently ease into their newfound independence in the classroom.

-8:30 - 9:30 - Arrival and Free Play (Children explore and engage in activities such as dramatic play, block building, art experiences, exploring books, cooking, manipulative play, and the sensory table.)
+- 8:30 – 10:00 – Arrival and Free Play: Children explore and engage in activities such as dramatic play, block building, art experiences, exploring books, cooking, manipulative play, and the sensory table.)

-10:00 - 11:00 - Outdoor/Gym Play (Children go out to the courtyard or to the spacious indoor gym to run around and explore sand/water, blocks/dramatic play, ball play and vehicles.)
+- 10:45 – 12:15 – Outdoor: Children go out to the courtyard to run around and explore sand/water, blocks/dramatic play, ball play and engage in gross motor activities.

-12:20 - 12:30 – Circle/Half Day children dismiss ( Sharing of the morning’s activities and “Goodbyes” are said to the Half Day children and Full Day children transition to quiet play before rest.)
+- 12:15 – 12:30 – Circle/Half Day children dismiss: Sharing of the morning’s activities and “goodbyes” are said to the Half Day children; Full Day children transition to lunch.

-2:45 - 3:00 – Circle/Full Day children dismiss (Singing songs, listening to stories and discussion of the day’s events.)
+- 2:55 – 3:00 – Circle/Full Day children dismiss: Singing songs, listening to stories and discussion of the day’s events.